private-compute-infra-toolkit/hats/tvs/README.md

 To impersonate a service account, you can pass an impersonation access token.
 You need permission to impersonate an account.

-To pass an impersonation access toke for a service account:
+To pass an impersonation access token for a service account:

 ```
 $ bazel build -c opt //tvs/test_client:tvs-client_main